JuliaYZ/CS_3203_Project/README.md

 3. Finally, click "New" and add Python to your Environment Variables.

-You will also need to be able to use flask and flask_sqlalchemy
+* You will also need to be able to use flask and flask_sqlalchemy

-### How to Run
+## How to Run

 run login.py, and then the code will run at http://127.0.0.1:3000/

-### How to use Virtual Study Room
+## How to use Virtual Study Room

+Here's the Demo video: https://youtu.be/mW0V53DmXnc

-register new user by giving the information shown
+* register new user by giving the information shown

-login to the account using the email and password you registered
+* login to the account using the email and password you registered

-* Top Left
+### Top Left

-You will be able to view your registered information.
+* You will be able to view your registered information.

-* Top Right
+### Top Right

-You can turn on the music and go to the next and previous music.
+* You can turn on the music and go to the next and previous music.

-You can check the calendar, add and double click to delete an event to any date.
+* You can check the calendar, add and double click to delete an event to any date.

-* Right
+### Right

-You can use the calculator.
+* You can use the calculator.

-You can use the sticky notes by adding and double click to delete any notes.
+* You can use the sticky notes by adding and double click to delete any notes.

-You can use the checklist by adding the task and hitting "Enter."
+* You can use the checklist by adding the task and hitting "Enter."

-## Technology
+# Technology

 Graphics: Free Images with no copyright